This Is Going to Hurt (TV series): Development

 In September 2017, it was announced that Sister Pictures had acquired television rights to This Is Going to Hurt by Adam Kay, with Kay serving as writer and executive producer.
 They acquired the rights following a twelve-way auction.
 Alongside Kay, Naomi de Pear and Katie Carpenter were appointed developers and executive producers of the series.
-At the time, Pear expressed her desire to create the series because "the NHS is a magnificent beast and it’s imperative that this story be told now."
-In June 2018, it was announced that BBC controller of drama Piers Wenger commissioned the series for an eight-episode order for the BBC Two channel, with AMC co-producing the series.
-The final episode count produced is seven episodes.
-Production companies involved in the series include Sister Pictures, Terrible Productions, BBC Studios and AMC Studios, with BBC Studios handling international distribution.
+At the time, de Pear expressed her desire to create the series because "the NHS is a magnificent beast and it's imperative that this story be told now."
+In June 2018, it was announced that BBC controller of drama Piers Wenger commissioned the series for an eight-episode order for BBC Two, with AMC co-producing the series.
+Seven episodes were subsequently produced.
+Production companies involved in the series include Sister (a global company established October 2019, absorbing Sister Pictures), Terrible Productions, BBC Studios and AMC Studios, with BBC Studios handling international distribution.
 Lucy Forbes serves as the director for episodes 1 to 4 and Tom Kingsley directed episodes 5 to 7.
 Mona Qureshi was appointed as an executive producer from the BBC.
 Other executive producers included Jane Featherstone, James Farrell, Kristin Jones and AMC Studio's co-president Dan McDermott.
-In December 2021, it was announced that the BBC had decided to broadcast the series on BBC One instead of BBC Two.
-The show premiered on BBC One in the UK on 8 February 2022.
-Each episode has a forty-five minute running time.